JanDornbusch/ClojureWebTutorial/Readme.md

 Even when this tutorial is licensed by CC0, if you can afford it, it would be kind of you to mention the source or give this a star if you like, cite or use it.
 Thx.

-This is currently not a beginning at 0 tutorial.
+This is not a beginning at 0 tutorial.
 If you need basic infomation have a look at:
 - Clojure [Are You Ready for a Programming Adventure?](http://www.braveclojure.com/)
 - Style Guide [clojure-style-guide](https://github.com/bbatsov/clojure-style-guide)
 - Clojure #'_::: syntactical suggar [the weird and wonderful characters](https://yobriefca.se/blog/2014/05/19/the-weird-and-wonderful-characters-of-clojure/)